For a more customized experience and deep integration, many Open edX users stand up a dedicated instance.

 Select one of the readily available Open edX distributions or get help creating your instance.
 Our service partners can help you customize, host, and manage a distribution.

-Some of the edX distributions are source code only and others provide access to source code as well as a ready to deploy image (binary distribution).
+Some of the Open edX distributions are source code only and others provide access to source code as well as a ready to deploy image (binary distribution).
 If provided, binary distributions are a great way to get started.

 Choose Your Distribution